Country Profile: Cyprus

 Government

-- Current President: Nikos Christodoulidis (since 2023)
+- President: Nikos Christodoulidis since February 2023.

 Military and Security